 Do I need a ticket for young children?

 Yes.
-For health and safety reasons, all young children require a ticket to enjoy a show in National Opera House.
+For health and safety reasons, all young children require a ticket to attend a show in National Opera House.

 Can I get a refund or exchange tickets for a different show?

 Once purchased, tickets cannot be exchanged or refunded unless a performance has been cancelled or sold out and tickets can be resold.
 Please note that events are subject to change.
 Tickets that are resold are subject to a 15% administration charge.

 Why are my contact details asked when purchasing a ticket and what do you do with that information?

 When you book a ticket at National Opera House, your personal information will be held in our database for the purposes of contacting you regarding an event should we need to.
 Your information will not be disclosed to any third parties.

 You will be asked if you want to be included on our mailing list.
 If you agree,we may send you information on special offers or competitions for shows that may be of interest to you.
 If you do not wish to receive information from us, please tell us at the time of booking.

 How will I know when my booking has gone through?

 Once you are satisfied with your seat allocation, and you have entered your credit card details on the final booking page, select the ‘Buy Tickets’ button on the bottom right-hand corner.
 You will then receive an e-mail confirming your booking.

 At what time does the bar in the National Opera House open?